Catherine Oborne specialises in criminal defence, inquests as well as associated public law challenges.

-R v MAI and another – CCC -June and December 2018: Led by QC.
+R v MAI and another – CCC – June and December 2018 - Led by QC.
 Defendant was the associate of another who had plotted to attack the prime minister, Teresa May.
 Defendant accused of intending to travel to ISIS territory in Syria / Libya.
-Convicted after retrial and sentenced to 8 ½ years extended sentence with extended licence period of 3 1/2 years.

-R v REH and another – CCC - October 2017-January 2018: Led by QC.
+R v REH and another – CCC - October 2017-January 2018 - Led by QC.
 Defended a female defendant who was charged with plotting a terrorist attack with her co-defendant who she had met on an online dating website.
-Convicted.
-Sentenced to extended sentence of 12 years plus 5 years on licence.

-R v NA and others – CCC - February-August 2017: Led by QC.
+R v NA and others – CCC - February-August 2017 - Led by QC.
 Defending one of four defendants charged with plotting a terrorist attack in Birmingham.
-This case involved undercover officers and witnesses from MI5 giving evidence.
-Convicted after trial and sentenced to life imprisonment with a minimum term of 20 years.
+This case involved undercover officers and significant national security considerations.

-R v MA – CCC – April 2016: Led by QC.
+R v MA – CCC – April 2016.
+Led by QC.
 Represented defendant charged with the dissemination of material supportive of terrorist activities.
-Pleaded Guilty and sentenced to 5 years imprisonment.

-R v AL – CCC – September-October 2019: Led by QC.
-Defended a young man charged with double murder arising from a gang related stabbing in Leytonstone.
+R v AL – CCC – September-October 2019 - Led by QC.
+Defended a young man charged with double murder arising from a gang-related stabbing in Leytonstone.
 The Defendant had left the country shortly after the murders and remained away for five years.
 During this time, four of his friends/associates were convicted of the double murder.
-On his returned, he denied presence at the scene of the murder.
+On his return, he denied presence at the scene of the murder.
 Acquitted.

-R v CE – CCC – June 2016: Led by QC - Defendant was a Hackney drug dealer who had shot and killed the Deceased in an alleged dispute over a mobile telephone drugs line.
+R v CE – CCC – June 2016 – Led by QC.
+Defendant was a Hackney drug dealer who had shot and killed the Deceased in an alleged dispute over a mobile telephone drugs line.
 The evidence demonstrated that the Defendant’s life was under threat from the Deceased.
 Defendant was found not guilty of murder and convicted of manslaughter and possession of a firearm with intent to endanger life.
-Sentenced to 18 years determinate.

 R v C – CCC – March 2016: Led by QC.
 Instructed to defend a 17-year-old boy charged with murder.
 This incident arose from a stabbing in a park in Islington.
 C accepted driving the stabber to the scene and knowing that he had the knife with him.
 This was one of the first joint enterprise cases following the Supreme Court judgment of Jogee.
 C was found not guilty of murder and manslaughter.